You can view and configure any Sophos Firewall that can connect to Sophos Central.

 If a policy refers to firewall zones or interfaces, you may need to create dynamic zones or interfaces.

-To return to Sophos Central, you can click Dashboard or Back to Overview (on the left-hand menu).
+To return to Sophos Central, click Dashboard or Back to Overview (on the left-hand menu).

-In Sophos Central, go to Firewall Management > Tasks Queue.
+In Sophos Central, go to My Products > Firewall Management > Tasks Queue.
 You can see whether the policy has been applied to the firewalls.

 When you add firewall or NAT rules, the Top and Bottom settings apply only to the ordering of rules within Sophos Central, not rules that may have been created locally on the firewall.
 All rules pushed from Sophos Central are inserted at the top of the rules list on the firewall.
 To avoid unexpected firewall behavior, when a firewall is managed from Sophos Central, we recommend that all rules are created and pushed from Sophos Central.